Method of Fluxions: Background

+Impact

+The calculus notation in use today is mostly that of Leibniz, although Newton's dot notation for differentiation $\dot{x}$ is frequently used to denote derivatives with respect to time.

+Rivalry with Leibniz

 Newton's Method of Fluxions was formally published posthumously, but following Leibniz's publication of the calculus a bitter rivalry erupted between the two mathematicians over who had developed the calculus first, provoking Newton to reveal his work on fluxions.

 Newton's development of analysis

 For a period of time encompassing Newton's working life, the discipline of analysis was a subject of controversy in the mathematical community.
 Although analytic techniques provided solutions to long-standing problems, including problems of quadrature and the finding of tangents, the proofs of these solutions were not known to be reducible to the synthetic rules of Euclidean geometry.
 Instead, analysts were often forced to invoke infinitesimal, or "infinitely small", quantities to justify their algebraic manipulations.
 Some of Newton's mathematical contemporaries, such as Isaac Barrow, were highly skeptical of such techniques, which had no clear geometric interpretation.
 Although in his early work Newton also used infinitesimals in his derivations without justifying them, he later developed something akin to the modern definition of limits in order to justify his work.